KLimaLima/Wordle-Malay/README.md

 # Wordle-Malay
-Wordle game but malay and with a few twist
+A simple Wordle game in malay